aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ott-to-email/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Python developers often need to convert OTT (Open Text Template) files to EMAIL format.
+This is because OTT files are not supported by most email clients, and thus need to be converted to a more compatible format.
+This conversion process can be automated using the Aspose.Total for Python via .NET API.

+<h2>How Aspose.Total Helps for OTT to Email Conversion</h2>

-For a Python developer, who is trying to add a OTT to EMAIL conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EMAIL format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing with different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs, which makes the conversion of OTT to EMAIL format easy using Python.
+The conversion process is a two-step process.
+Firstly, the Word file is loaded and rendered into HTML via Aspose.Words for Python via .NET.
+Secondly, the converted HTML is loaded using Aspose.Email for Python via .NET and saved into EMAIL format.
+This process is automated and can be done quickly and easily using the Aspose.Total for Python via .NET API.

 {{% /blocks/products/pf/feature-page-summary %}}